saminiir/saminiir.github.io/_posts/2016-02-20-openvpn-puts-packets-inside-your-packets.markdown

 The _Certificate_ record is required whenever the key exchange method is anything other than Anonymous Diffie-Hellman.
 This is because both parties have to validate the identity of each other to prevent Man-in-the-Middle attacks.
 Finally, the certificate record contains the certificates of the server..

-The _ServerKeyExchange_ record is only sent when "the server Certificate message (if sent) does not contain enough data to allow the client to exchange a premaster secret."
-Thus, when using public-key cryptograpghy, you are unlikely to see this message.
+The _ServerKeyExchange_ record is only sent when "the server Certificate message (if sent) does not contain enough data to allow the client to exchange a premaster secret."[^tls-spec] Thus, when using public-key cryptograpghy, you are unlikely to see this message.

 The _CertificateRequest_ record sent by the server is followed by the _ServerHelloDone_ message, which indicates to the client that the server has finished its part of the key exchange.